-If multiple errors plagues your system, your H1 display shows all of them.
+If multiple errors plague your system, your H1 display shows all of them.
 The diagnostic messages are displayed in order of priority; the most pressing message is shown first.

-The H1 display show an error diagnostic message first, followed by a warning diagnostic message, and then a command error.
+The H1 display shows an error diagnostic message first, followed by a warning diagnostic message, and then a command error.

 For example, if you have an F318 error code, an E350 warning, and a C001 message, your H1 display will show the following sequence: